 Barbeques are not to exceed the courtyard wall height, with the exception of Attached Condominium Homes where the courtyard walls are below four (4) feet.
 In such cases, there must be appropriate screening of the barbecue.

 Appropriately scaled container/potted plant material with drainage saucers are permitted.
 The design, material and color of any pot must be compatible with the architecture.
-No more than four (4) pots area permitted on the entry porch or balcony, and they are not allowed to exceed twenty-four (24”) in height.
+No more than four (4) pots are permitted on the entry porch or balcony, and they are not allowed to exceed twenty-four (24”) in height.
 Pots are not allowed to be placed on top of Builder installed patio walls and pilasters.
 All pots must be maintained in good condition and plant materials therein must be well maintained and alive.
 Pots that contain dead plant material or no plant material are not permitted.
 Owner is responsible for any damage to Master Association Property or Neighborhood Association Property.

-21

-GPN | DESIGN GUIDELINES

-Section IV: Attached Condominium Homes

 3. Screen Doors

 a.
 All screen doors that are visible to the street and/or Master Association Property, with the exception of retractable screens, must be approved by the DRC.
 Screen door frames shall match existing color scheme.
 Submit the specification with a photo for DRC consideration.